mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 </table>

 Let's look at the samples.
 A text is composed of words, and we can't apply mathematical functions to them directly.
-We first have to convert them to numbers so we fan feed them to our Neural Network.
+We first have to convert them to numbers so we can feed them to our Neural Network.
 This is done in two different steps: tokenization and numericalization.
 Above, in the column "text", every word you see is actually a token.

 ## Tokenization